aniass/Product-Categorization-NLP/README.md

 ### Dataset
 The dataset comes from http://makeup-api.herokuapp.com/ and has been obtained by an API.
 It can be seen at my previous project at [Extracting Data using API](https://github.com/aniass/Extracting-data-using-API).

-The dataset contains the real descriptions about makeup products where each description has been labeled with a specific product.
+The dataset contains the real data about makeup products such as brand, category, name and descriptions about makeup products where each description has been labeled with a specific product.

 ### Motivation